tanishqpathak/MERN-Blog-Application/README.md

 # MERN Blog Application
-This project is a blog application built using MERN Stack.
+This project is a blog application built using MERN stack.
+Project includes multer for image uploading and management, useContext hook for user verification and bcrypt.js for hasing of passwords.

 ## Screenshots